Reissner-Mindlin / Naghdi shell

 \[\begin{split} g_{\alpha\beta} &= \mathbf{g}_\alpha \cdot \mathbf{g}_\beta = (\mathbf{a}_\alpha+\xi^3\mathbf{d}_{,\alpha})\cdot(\mathbf{a}_\beta+\xi^3\mathbf{d}_{,\beta})\\ &= a_{\alpha\beta} + \xi^3(\mathbf{a}_\alpha\cdot\mathbf{d}_{,\beta} + \mathbf{a}_\beta\cdot\mathbf{d}_{,\alpha}) + (\xi^3)^2\mathbf{d}_{,\alpha}\cdot\mathbf{d}_{,\beta}\\ &= a_{\alpha\beta} + \xi^3(\mathbf{a}_\alpha\cdot\mathbf{d}_{,\beta} + \mathbf{a}_\beta\cdot\mathbf{d}_{,\alpha}) + O(t^2) \\ g_{\alpha 3} &= g_{3\alpha} = (\mathbf{a}_\alpha+\xi^3\mathbf{d}_{,\alpha})\cdot\mathbf{d} = \mathbf{a}_\alpha\cdot\mathbf{d} + \xi^3\mathbf{d}_{,\alpha}\cdot\mathbf{d}\\ g_{33} &= 1. \end{split}\]

-\[\begin{split} e_{\alpha\beta} &= \frac{1}{2}(g_{\alpha\beta} - G_{\alpha\beta})\\ e_{\alpha3} &= \\ e_{33} &= 0. \end{split}\]
+\[\begin{split} e_{\alpha\beta} &= \underbrace{\frac{1}{2}(a_{\alpha\beta} - A_{\alpha\beta})}_{\gamma_{\alpha\beta}} + \xi^3\underbrace{\frac{1}{2}(\mathbf{a}_\alpha\cdot\mathbf{d}_{,\beta} + \mathbf{a}_\beta\cdot\mathbf{d}_{,\alpha}) - B_{\alpha\beta}}_{\kappa_{\alpha\beta}}\\ e_{\alpha3} &= e_{3\alpha} = \frac{1}{2}(\mathbf{a}_\alpha\cdot\mathbf{d} - \mathbf{A}_\alpha\cdot\mathbf{G}_3) = \frac{1}{2}\gamma_\alpha\\ e_{33} &= 0. \end{split}\]

 1.1 Director parametrization